SaharR1372/DM_Style_matching/README.md

-# Official PyTorch implementation of "Decomposed Distribution Matching in Dataset Condensation", published as a conference paper at WACV 2025.
+Official PyTorch implementation of **"Decomposed Distribution Matching in Dataset Condensation"**, published as a conference paper at WACV 2025.

-##Abstract
+# Abstract

 Dataset Condensation (DC) aims to reduce deep neural networks training efforts by synthesizing a small dataset such that it will be as effective as the original large dataset.
 Conventionally, DC relies on a costly bi-level optimization which prohibits its practicality.
 Recent research formulates DC as a distribution matching problem which circumvents the costly bi-level optimization.
 However, this efficiency sacrifices the DC performance.
    To investigate this performance degradation, we decomposed the dataset distribution into content and style.
 Our observations indicate two major shortcomings of: 1) style discrepancy between original and condensed data, and 2) limited intra-class diversity of condensed dataset.